Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

-The most general tVG without energy conservation possesses no other constants of motion, as shown below.
-From Eq. (\ref{eq:p27}), we first consider the part arising from mixed quadratic terms in the constants of motion
+The most general TVG without energy conservation possesses no other constants of motion, as shown below.
+From Eq. (\ref{eq:p26}), we first consider the part arising from mixed quadratic terms in the constants of motion

 where the last equality holds because these terms are linearly independent of the others.
 Since there are at least two quadratic terms, more than one of $p,q,r$ is non-zero.
 Then, we cannot in general have $px_{2}^{2}x_{3}+qx_{3}x_{1}^{2}=0$ and therefore $d_{110}=0$.
 Similarly, $d_{101}=d_{011}=0$.
-Thus, we are left with the same system of equations as before for the parameters
+Here too there cannot be any mixed quadratic terms in the quadratic constants of motion.